Overview

 tsadmin health

-from the container to verify its health.
-E.g.docker exec dnsfw tsadmin health
+from the container to verify its health:docker exec dnsfw tsadmin health

 .

-- We are logging hits to the test block site, including the correct IP Address of the requesting client.
+- Blocks requests are logged, including the correct IP Address of the requesting client.

 - Log upload is working